Hand Transplanting Line with supply hopper

 Urbinati RN12, as it works well with deep trays, that have a lot of volume.
 In choosing a tray filler we send a sample set of trays to the

-Urbinati factory, and they run a tests through the tray fillers to see what tray filler works best for the tray.
+Urbinati factory, and they run tests through the tray fillers to see what tray filler works best for the tray.
 It is also important to

-take into consideration the soil mix that is being used, and end result the customer is looking for.
+take into consideration the soil mix that is being used, and the end result the customer is looking for.
 Fortunately between Urbinati and

 Transplant Systems there is a lot of experience, local knowledge and understanding of how the tray filler, the tray and the soil all work